Gassan Ski Resort

 If you are looking for something different & you love backcountry skiing, Ski Gassan Guides offer day guiding to Gassan ski resort in Yamagata.
 This resort gets so much snow the lifts don't spin until April so it is ideal for backcountry touring plus there is a snowcat for access as well.

-Price p/p Sample price is based on backcountry guiding at Gassan resort with a private group of 4 people.
+Price p/p Sample price is based on backcountry guiding at Gassan resort with a private group of 4 people for the 2025 season.

 Base/invoice currency is JPY